CarterKoopa/data-science-sp25/challenges/c06-covid19-assignment.md

   highest deaths per capita occur in small counties.
 For cases, nearly all are \<10,000 people, with particularly strong outliers occuring for counties with \<100 people.
+- These counties with the highest number of cases/deaths have cases counts that are 2-3 orders of magnitude higher and deaths at least an order of a magnitude higher than the mean calculated in q6.
 - When did these “largest values” occur?
   - As discussed previously, the case count appears to count the total cases since the beginning of the pandemic.
 As such, the largest case